 Adequate Forex money management strategies allow you to keep trading through the bad stretches that will inevitably occur.
 There are many books written on the subject, often involving complicated mathematical analyses.
 However, the good news is that the best money management strategies can be simple.

-As always, to succeed at trading you will need a complete trading plan.
+As always, to succeed at trading you will need a complete trading plan that will tell you when to enter/exit, which currency pair to trade and how to manage your money.

 So Forex money management is vitally important - and should be taken as a part of the complete trading plan.
 Below is a list of general guidelines that should be incorporated into a trading plan.